-Consistent with our previous work (Zhang et al., 2024), people who considered themselves as more prone in general to making commission errors reported on average the highest recollection and belief ratings.
-In contrast, people who considered themselves more prone in general to making omission errors reported on average the lowest recollection and belief ratings.
-This finding held even in the current context where there was an incentive to be as accurate as possible.
-As discussed earlier in the introduction, trait memory distrust could be associated with metacognitive judgments through different mechanisms.
-First, trait memory distrust could be associated with objective functioning.
-In this case, we would expect that people with high distrust toward commission errors indeed are more likely to have more vivid recollective experiences and therefore higher recollection and belief ratings, while the opposite is true for people with high distrust toward omission errors.
-On the other hand, when motivated, people can also calibrate their belief judgments based on their tendency of committing memory errors.
-This would lead people with high distrust toward commission to down-regulate their belief ratings and people with high distrust toward omission to up-regulate their belief ratings.
-Further analysis indeed showed that when conditioned on recollection ratings, the patterns reversed.
-People who were higher on distrust toward commission errors reported on average lower belief ratings while their high omission distrust counterparts reported on average higher belief ratings given the same recollection ratings.
+Trait memory distrust could be associated with metacognitive judgments through different mechanisms.
+First, trait memory distrust could be partly reflecting objective memory functioning.
+In this case, we would expect that for example, people with high distrust toward commission errors indeed are more likely to have more vivid recollective experiences and therefore higher recollection and belief ratings.
+Second, when motivated, people can also calibrate their belief judgments based on their tendency of committing memory errors, leading people with high distrust toward commission to down-regulate their belief ratings and people with high distrust toward omission to up-regulate their belief ratings.
+Our data suggest that people who considered themselves as more prone in general to making commission errors reported, on average, the highest recollection and belief ratings, while the reverse was true for those with higher distrust toward omission errors.
+Further analysis also showed that, when conditioned on recollection ratings, people with higher distrust toward commission errors reported on average lower belief ratings, whereas those with higher distrust toward omission errors reported on average higher belief ratings.
 Taken together, the results suggest that people indeed can calibrate their response criterion when being incentivized; however, the overall effect is much smaller than anticipated.
-In fact, when not taking into account recollection ratings, the dominant effect of memory distrust (either state or trait) is in the direction consistent with memory error tendencies.
-Only when recollection ratings are included to capture one part of the process, is memory distrust’s remaining effect reflected in the opposite direction.

 Limitations and Future Directions

 As discussed earlier, a major limitation of the current study is the lack of clarity over the extent to which we successfully manipulated state memory distrust.
 Our first attempt at manipulating the two aspects of memory distrust revealed less than optimal results.
 While we observed some differences in state memory distrust between conditions, the manipulation did not produce the expected changes in state memory distrust that would align with our hypothesized mechanism of criterion shift.
 In the recent work of Dudek and Polczyk (2023), the authors also found some unexpected results regarding their memory distrust manipulation.
 Although they found significant differences in state memory distrust between conditions, this effect did not lead to an increase in susceptibility to misinformation as hypothesized.
 This suggests that memory distrust, particularly in an experimental context, may be more difficult to manipulate than previously thought.
 The aim to manipulate the two aspects of distrust separately further increased its difficulty.
 The disconnect between memory distrust and susceptibility to external influences highlights the need for more nuanced and effective manipulations.
-Based on these findings, we recommend future research to build on our work as well as those of others to further refine the procedures and establish better state memory distrust measures, such as multi-item scale with established reliability and validity.
+Based on these findings, we recommend future research to build on our work as well as those of others to further refine the manipulation procedures (e.g., measuring state memory distrust both pre and post manipulation) and establish better state memory distrust measures, such as multi-item scale with established reliability and validity.
 Research on the effects of memory distrust on various memory phenomena needs a stronger foundation.

 Conclusion